ResQ Family: Impact of Respiratory Syncytial Virus (RSV) Hospitalisation on Quality of Life of Families – A Multi-Country Study

 ResQ Family project manager Ilona Trautmannsberger gave a presentation at the Excellence in Pediatrics (EiP) congress in Paris in November 2023 and provided further insights into the impact of RSV related hospitalisations of infants on different dimensions of quality of life of affected families.
 Findings that were presented were related to RSV symptoms and parental worry about symptoms, parental feelings in relation to the child’s health status during hospitalisation as well as health literacy and general family support.

-Further conferences and congresses with ResQ Family contribution will follow in 2024!
+Further conferences and congresses with ResQ Family contribution will follow this year!

 PARENT BOOKLET “RSV – WHY ALL PARENTS OF INFANTS SHOULD BE AWARE OF RESPIRATORY SYNCYTIAL VIRUS!”
 It is important for parents to be informed about all aspects of their child’s health and well-being, but also about potential risks and effective preventive measures to protect their child.
 On that account, we have – together with experts in the field of neonatology and paediatrics, RSV and infectious diseases – created this parent booklet which provides specific and understandable information on the important yet sometimes underrecognised topic: “RSV – Why all parents of infants should be aware of Respiratory Syncytial Virus” .
 The booklet summarises what you as parents should know about RSV to help you take the right measures for your baby’s health: It provides you with easy-to-understand information about RSV and its symptoms, illustrated with helpful infographics.
 Valuable first-hand advice from parents and doctors shows how to recognise an infection and what you as parents can do yourself to protect your child from RSV.
 Download your booklet copy here and enjoy reading!